National Professional Practice Exam

-All applicants for registration as a Member of the Association of Professional Engineers of Prince Edward Island (i.e. P.Eng.) are required to pass the National Professional Practice Examination unless that examination or an acceptable equivalent has been written successfully in another Canadian provincial or territorial jurisdiction.
+All applicants for professional registration as a Member of Engineers PEI (i.e. P.Eng.) are required to pass the National Professional Practice Exam.

 The NPPE is designed to examine applicants on the ethical considerations and obligations that accompany the privileges of professional status and the legal concepts relevant to professional engineers.
 Part of the examination tests the applicant's understanding of professionalism, while the remaining part tests the applicant's knowledge of engineering law and familiarity with jurisdiction-specific statutes, rules and regulations and the Engineering Profession Act and By-Laws.